-We do our best to have zero kilometre food and only a very small percentage of our shopping comes from supermarkets where we still only buy Tuscan organic products.
+We do our best to have 0 km food and only a very small percentage of our shopping comes from supermarkets where we still only buy Tuscan organic products.

 The olive trees around you provide the organic cold pressed extra-virgin olive oil that we use exclusively here.

 Many vegetables come from our small organic garden.
 More produce comes from Sabrina at Podere Percenna, who has a larger organic vegetable garden in Buonconvento, a few kilometres away.
 You can find her every Saturday morning at the Asciano market.

 Tuscany is famous for it’s pecorino cheese and you may have seen the Monni family sheep grazing the fields in front of us in the mornings.